echavet/MitsubishiCN105ESPHome/README.md

 But it keeps allowing, even if it not tested by many people, to Wirelessly control your Mitsubishi Comfort HVAC equipment with an ESP8266 or
 ESP32(not tested) using the [ESPHome](https://esphome.io) framework.

-So component is a mix of the famous SwiGago/Heatpump library (https://github.com/SwiCago/HeatPump) and the non less famous esphome Climate component (https://github.com/geoffdavis/esphome-mitsubishiheatpump).
+Code is a mix of the famous SwiGago/Heatpump library (https://github.com/SwiCago/HeatPump) and the non less famous esphome Climate component (https://github.com/geoffdavis/esphome-mitsubishiheatpump).

 ## Features